-The Southern Pacific Rattlesnake found in Santa Clarita Valley THE FACTS ABOUT
+The Southern Pacific Rattlesnake found in Santa Clarita Valley

 The Dangerous Green Mojave Rattlesnake is found in the Antelope Valley